Skip to content

 kozou dev [--config <path>] [--adapter <kind>] [--api-port <n>]

-kozou dev brings up two services:
+By default, kozou dev brings up three listeners:

 1. The Admin UI — the bundled @kozou/svelte-ui application, spawned as a child process.
 It serves the generated CRUD UI for every table and view in your configured schemas.
 Default port: 3333.